 - When cooled, purée mixture in food processor.
 Then pour into a bowl and add lemon zest and raisins.

-- Mix ground almonds with 1 TableSpoon flour and add to bowl.
+- Mix ground almonds with 1 Tablespoon flour and add to bowl.
 Stir in eggs one at a time.

 - Place oven rack in lowest position and preheat oven to 350 degrees.